Deprecation: #108345 - Deprecation of ext_emconf.php

 devalphabetaRCstable

-Custom former state values that are not supported as Composer stability can be expressed as build metadata:
+State values that are not in the list of supported Composer stability values can be expressed as build metadata:

 {